neontribe/my-best-life/content/services/the-boury-academy-performing-arts-classes.md

 organisation: The Boury Academy
 title: Performing Arts Classes
 shortDescription: Performing Arts Classes
+image:
+  image: img/boury-academy.jfif
+  imageAlt: A group of young people sitting on a stage
 description: No experience needed performing arts classes from West End professionals.
 Build your confidence, imagination and creativity through learning skills in dance, singing, theatre and film.